dylansql/Recent-Records/Assets/README.md

 ## Project Name

-RETRO INSPO
+RECENT RECORDS

 ## Project Description

-Sample rewind is an application that helps artists and producers find inspiration for their music.
-This application will generate a random album/or artist (with the specified parameters)for them to listen to with biography of the aritst background.
+Recent records is an application that allows users to enter artist names and render their previous work.
+This application will generate a the artists most recent album and subsquent albums underneath.

 ## API and Data Sample